 Cones or markers.
 You can use actual training cones, or just use shoes, water bottles, or anything visible on the ground.
 You need markers for accuracy drills and agility work.
 Do not spend money on fancy cones when a pair of old sneakers does the same job.

 Optional gear.
 A forearm roller or squeeze ball for grip strength.
 Resistance bands for shoulder and rotator cuff work.
 A jump rope for footwork.
+Indoor trampolines are good to have.
+A mattress set on the floor, where you can jump on it while catching a disc thrown over the bed.
 None of these are required, but they help if you want to go deeper into the body training chapters later in this book.

 Wrap Up

 ◆ You need at least two discs for effective solo practice.
-Ideally five: two standard UltraStars, two UltraStar Softs, and one Dodgebee.
+Ideally five: two standard UltraStars, two UltraStar Soft discs, and one Dodgebee.

 ◆ The UltraStar Soft is the most important training disc you can own.
 Quiet, durable, easy on your hands, and fun to skip off pavement.